 (ix) providing water drawn from Council supply to any other party without approval of Council (see Section 708.16).

-In the event of a breach, Council shall serve notice on the customer advising the nature of the breach and the steps to be taken to remedy it.
-If, after one (1) week, the customer persists in the breach, Council reserves the right to reduce the flow rate of water to the customer without notice.
-In such an event the full service of the supply shall be re-established only after payment of the appropriate fee and remedy of the breach to the satisfaction of Council.
+In the event of a breach of the conditions to supply water, Council shall serve notice on the customer advising the nature of the breach and the steps to be taken to remedy it.
+If, after one (1) week, the customer persists in the breach, Council may reduce the flow rate of water to the customer without notice.
+Full service of the supply shall be re-established only after payment of the appropriate fee and remedy of the breach to the satisfaction of Council.

 In addition, if the breach is such that Council is required to disconnect the supply for health or safety considerations, such disconnection should be carried out forthwith.